 Yet according to the study from McKinsey, the top 25% of B2B companies realized the difference their efforts made in terms of profits.
 These companies saw 3.5% more revenue and were 15% more profitable than the other B2B companies that participated.
 B2B digital leaders simply turn in stronger financial performance.

 Digital transformation isn’t a magic wand that fixes business-IT communication issues, just like buying a FitBit won’t automatically make you lose weight.
 You still need to fix issues with internal communications or the need for solid partnerships if this is a challenge you are facing.

 Digital transformation is about changing the entire company and opening channels up for stronger partnerships between IT and the rest of the organization.
-The point of technology is to solve problems for businesses, and the enablement of connections between technology systems that a transformation initiative provides only increases the need for IT to understand what their customer, and their business, needs to be successful.
+The point of technology is to solve problems for businesses, and the enablement of connections between technology systems that a transformation initiative provides only increases the need for IT to understand what their customer and their businesses need to be successful.

-Larry Wolff, president and chief operating officer of Ouellete & Associates Consulting shares “digital transformation is often driven by the IT organization.
+Larry Wolff, president and chief operating officer of Ouellete & Associates Consulting, shares that “digital transformation is often driven by the IT organization.
 But there still must be a level of receptiveness in the business leadership.
-That’s where IT has to build credibility and respect to get the business, board and leadership level, to go along.
+That’s where IT has to build credibility and respect to get the business, board, and leadership level to go along.
 IT leaders need to educate and inform.”

 You don’t have to move online, change your business model, address a new audience, or anything in between when introducing new technology.
 You are purely leveraging an innovative system to improve your processes.
 Practices and procedures can continue as normal, but this time, you will have a powerful tool to improve the way your business runs.

 Wolff explains that “digital transformation doesn’t mean you have to become an online company, leveraging technology not just for efficiency and effectiveness, but to transform the business and enable new business opportunities.
 It’s not fundamentally changing the business you’re in.”